This section describes the different voting services available in New Zealand and from overseas during the advance

 Voters on the printed roll at the advance voting place do not have to make any written declaration to cast an advance vote.

-If the voter is not enrolled he or she can complete an enrolment form at the advance voting place or enrol online at vote.nz.
-Provided the voter’s application for enrolment is received by the Registrar of Electors or Commission before election day their vote can be counted.
+If the voter is not enrolled they can complete an enrolment form at the advance voting place or enrol online at vote.nz.

 Election day voting